aws-solutions/serverless-image-handler/README.md

 - The image can be cropped prior to this filter, but will ultimately be resized to `100x100` pixel to generate an efficient thumbnail
 - The response will be `base64` encoded binary that can be converted via `Thumbhash.thumbHashToDataURL()`

+### Next data workaround

+Within the HTML markup resides the `next-data` [attribute](https://github.com/vercel/next.js/discussions/15117)

+Within this data structure there are some image URLs that are not directly intended to be rendered.
+Consider them as templates.
+Google (and other bots) will find and use this URL nonetheless.
+This image-handler will replace all calls that contain template variables `/__WIDTH__x0/` with an actual size to mitigate this.

 ### Removal of features not required

 If required once more, they need to be pulled from the original repository: